 Client Signature: ________________________________Date:_______________________

-Protocol For Dealing with a Suspected Case of COVID-19 in the Workplace
+Protocol to be followed by Therapists in the event of a Suspected Case of COVID-19 in the Workplace

 While a therapist or client should not attend the Practice work if displaying any symptoms of COVID-19, the following steps outline how to deal with a suspected case that may arise during the course of work.